 Getting Started with Workday Learning

-Workday Learning combines professional development, peer learning, and required training into one engaging experience, so workers won’t just think of it as a required activity—they’ll want to learn.
+Workday Learning combines professional development, peer learning, and required Workday training into one engaging experience, so workers won’t just think of it as a needed activity—they’ll want to learn.

-And if your organization is ready to get started with Workday Learning, our senior-level Workday consulting team can help.
-We have the expertise and experience to guide you through a successful implementation so that you can maximize the value of Workday Learning quicker and more smoothly..
+Our consultants exceed the basic knowledge of Workday and possess in-demand skills and the experience needed to guide you through a successful implementation so that you can maximize the value of Workday Learning quicker and more smoothly…